Best All-Terrain Tires for Snow: 6 Picks for 2026

 Do all-terrain tires work in snow?

-Yes, many all-terrain tires work in snow, especially those with a 3PMSF rating and dense siping.
-They may not match the ice performance of dedicated winter tires, but they can be a strong year-round option for most winter conditions.
+Yes, many all-terrain tires work well in snow, especially those with a 3PMSF rating and dense siping.
+They may not match the ice performance of dedicated winter tires, but they can be a strong year-round option for drivers who face snow, slush, gravel, and mixed roads.

 What does 3PMSF mean for snow traction?